Our Services

 While mild gas or a single sleepless night usually isn't cause for alarm, look out for more serious symptoms:

-If you experience any of the above, consider a free, online symptom check for to help clarify your next steps—and always speak to a doctor about anything that could be life threatening or serious.
+If fiber supplements are causing you to feel uncomfortably full or you're dealing with a bloated stomach, you can get personalized insights in just 3 minutes to help identify possible causes and next steps—and always speak to a doctor about anything that could be life threatening or serious.

 By adjusting when and how you take Metamucil, you can maximize its benefits—regularity, cholesterol support, and blood sugar control—without sacrificing your nighttime rest.
 Always read the label, stay hydrated, and keep your doctor informed about any new supplements or concerns.